xindl0423/Net4005A1/README.txt

 To run the server file use:
-            java myfileserver and this will run the server section of the file To run the client file use:
+            -java myfileserver and this will run the server section of the file -sample format:
+                        -'java myfileserver.java'
+            -The sever will run with the default port of 2020.
+            -The server looks for the files to be transferred from "\.idea\ServerFiles" location To run the client file use:
-            java myfileclient and this will run the client section of the file The server looks for the files to be transferred from "\.idea\ServerFiles" location
+            -java myfileclient and this will run the client section of the file
+            -required:
+                        -ip address of server
+                        -port
+                        -file to be downloaded
+            -sample format
+                        -'java myfileclient.java ip address 2020 hello.txt'
+            -this will download "hello.txt" from the file server on port 2020 and download it to the local directory

+## Contributors
+Darien Rameriez-Hennesy
+Xindong Lin